OMV’s plans for exploration in the Great South Basin

 OMV’s consents, and plans for exploration

 On 7 July 2007, OMV NZ Limited was granted a Petroleum Exploration Permit (PEP50119) under the Crown Minerals Act 1991 for a ‘block’ – or area – offshore in the Great South Basin.
-On 12 April 2018, the Labour government announced its decision to ban new offshore exploration permits.
+On 12 April 2018, the Government announced its decision to ban new offshore exploration permits.
 The ban does not affect existing permits.

 An application by OMV GSB for a marine discharge consent in the Great South Basin was granted, subject to conditions, on 17 September 2019.
 The application sought permission to discharge trace amounts of harmful substances from the deck drains of a Mobile Offshore Drilling Unit.
 The discharge was associated with OMV’s Exploration and Appraisal Drilling (EAD) programme within PEP 50119.